soumikait2003/project7/README.md

 # project7
+# using opencv for processing
-encoding an image to base 64 using opencv and flask
+processing an image using opencv and using flask and bootsrap for frontend